opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_test_network_performance.rst

       **iperf3 -s -p 12016 -A 15 -i 60 &**

    b.
 Start the client process on all auxiliary ECSs.
-For details about common iperf3 parameters, see `Table 2 <#enustopic0115820205table8470126153613>`__.
+For details about common iperf3 parameters, see :ref:`Table 2 <en-us_topic_0115820205__table8470126153613>`.

       Log in to auxiliary ECS 1.